candescent-dev/oidc-sso-toolkit/sample-web-app/backend/README.md

 # Overview

-The system generates client credentials with a short-lived expiry, manages RSA key pairs (public and private keys), signs ID Tokens using RSA, and exposes JWKS endpoints for secure token verification.
+The system generates client credentials with a short-lived(15 minutes) expiry, manages RSA key pairs (public and private keys), signs ID Tokens using Candescent private key, and exposes JWKS endpoints for secure token verification.

 ## Compile and run the project